-1. Royal natives of Maynila and Tondo
+1. The royal natives of Maynila and Tondo

 Before the 15th-century Spanish colonization, the archipelago was partitioned into distinct ethnic groups called “Barangay,” each with its monarchy and ruling clan.
 Among these, Tondo and Maynila were the most influential kingdoms.

 A Lakan ruled the Kingdom of Tondo in the north (Luzon island).
 The barangays were ruled by Datus.
 Rajah Sulayman III was the ruler of the Kingdom of Maynila who fought against Spanish invaders in 1571.

 In the southern region of Mindanao, there were also monarchs known as Rajahs under the Sultanate of Sulu.

 Among the Maranao and Maguindanao peoples, traditional monarchy persisted, with their rulers holding titles of nobility such as “Sultan” or “Datu.”